When Should You Use a Braided Fishing Line?

 High Tolerance Level

-Having a PVDF polymer protects the fluorocarbon lines from strong acids, UV radiation, and nuclear damage, ensuring a longer life span.
+A PVDF polymer protects the fluorocarbon lines from strong acids, UV radiation, and nuclear damage, ensuring a longer life span.

 Strength

 These fishing lines are way stronger than the nylon lines.
-But, make sure to check the test strength before buying.
+But make sure to check the test strength before buying.
 A good-quality fishing line should have a maximum test strength.

 Drawbacks